aentan/mydoc-website/content/_index.md

         - name: "Chia Hoe Seng"
           who: "Partnership Director"
           photo: "/img/people/chia-hoe-seng"
           quote: "I tried MyDoc at 2am!
 The response was instantaneous even though it says it could take up to 30 minutes.
 To my surprise, it was immediate.
-It is good to know to know someone is there to help me with my need any time anywhere as long as there is mobile connectivity."
+It is good to know someone is there to help me with my need any time anywhere as long as there is mobile connectivity."
         - name: "Kaelynn Tan"
           who: "Business HR Manager"
           photo: "/img/people/kaelynn-tan"